Akronix/akronix.github.io/_posts/2020-03-08-scandinavia-baltics-trip.md

 Ok, but Nice is still 200km far from Marseille and there's someone waiting for me in there, someone who's got to wake up tomorrow early to go to work.
 So I thought that it was time to take a more reliable mean of transport.

 I couldn't make it on time for the next cheap flix bus Nice - Marseille.
 It was a time crunch, but I could make it for the last train from Nice to Marseille.
 The driver had to hurry a bit up, dropped me near a tram stop, I run to the tram stop just in time to catch the next tram direction to the train station and, finally, I got into the train.
 I hadn't even time to buy the train ticket in the train station, and I wouldn't have bought the ticket in the tram in case I missed the train plus missed the money of the ticket.
 Some security men, just done with the work of the day, came over where I was sitting down, sat down nearby and started to chat with the security men of the train.
 I joined the chat and pretended everything was normal.
-The tickets inspector passed several times in the journey, but never asked me for the ticket! :v:.
+The tickets inspector passed several times in the journey, but never asked me for the ticket! :v:[^1].

 Very lucky and adventure day!
 And, even better, I spent near 0€ in the journey from Milano to Marseille!

+[^1]: It seems to me that the inspector would rather go after black people, so it might be a case of racism.

 ## Feelings and reflections during the trip